bachya/Sifttter-Redux/README.md

 Sifttter Redux
 ==============

-Siftter Redux is a modification of Craig Eley's [Siftter](http://gist.github.com/craigeley/8301817 "Siftter"), a script to collect information from [IFTTT](http://www.ifttt.com "IFTTT") and place it in a [Day One](http://dayoneapp.com, "Day One") journal.
+Siftter Redux is a modification of Craig Eley's [Sifttter](http://craigeley.com/post/72565974459/sifttter-an-ifttt-to-day-one-logger "Sifttter"), a script to collect information from [IFTTT](http://www.ifttt.com "IFTTT") and place it in a [Day One](http://dayoneapp.com, "Day One") journal.

 Siftter Redux's primary difference is in its execution method: it intended to run autonomously so that it does not need to be manually activated.
 This allows IFTTT data to be synchronized to Day One on a schedule.